-Guests at Squaw Valley Alpine Meadows have helped the resort raise $30,000 annually for the Tahoe Fund and the Truckee River Watershed Council.
+Guests at Palisades Tahoe have helped the resort raise $30,000 annually for the Tahoe Fund and the Truckee River Watershed Council.
 Since 2013, guests have been able to add $1 to their lodging and dining purchases, earmarked specifically for the Green Bucks Program.

 Recently, the Truckee River Watershed Council used Green Bucks to help restore Bear Creek Lower Meadow, located at the base of Alpine Meadows ski area.
 It was once a healthy, wet, meadow with multiple, small channels crisscrossing its surface.
 But centuries of past land uses and road construction degraded the area.